luziferx360/Triggernometry/README.md

 - ACT will call "Stack with Alpha (Your Partner Name)"
 - ACT will call "Stack with Alpha You" If you didn't get the first cycle debuff
 - I know this is kinda annoying, but too lazy fixing this already ...

+### Sceneario I mention above can be found on "Sceneario" Files in this repo